dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Release notes

-After each push into the master branch &mdash; after each merge from a pull request &mdash; the release notes for the next release are updated.
+After each push into the main branch &mdash; after each merge from a pull request &mdash; the release notes for the next release are updated.
 This release called "Next release" is a draft and can be used to publish the [real release](#release) later.

 The GitHub action we use for this step is [release-drafter](https://github.com/marketplace/actions/release-drafter).